skippyr/libtdk/DOCS.md

 ## ❡ Namespace

-This library reserves names under the `tdk` namespace.
+The library reserves names under the `tdk` namespace.
 To avoid naming conflicts, it is highly recommend to not short them by using the `using namespace` keywords.

 ## ❡ Colors

-This library allows you to set terminals colors into layers by using different color formats.
+The library allows you to set terminals colors into layers by using different color formats.
 Available layers are contained in the [`Layer`](#layer-enum-class) enum class.
 Each color format accepted is a class:

 - [`HexColor`](#hexcolor-class): refers to a hexadecimal color.
 - [`RGBColor`](#rgbcolor-class): refers to an RGB color.
 - [`XColor`](#xcolor-class): refers to a color from the XTerm palette: a terminal exclusive palette containing 256 colors.
-The ANSI code of the first 16 colors of this palette plus one more color intended for resets are contained in the [`XColorCode`](#xcolorcode-enum-class) enum class.
+The ANSI code of the first 16 colors of this palette plus one more color used for resets are contained in the [`XColorCode`](#xcolorcode-enum-class) enum class.
 These codes map to colors of the active terminal theme and can be used to ensure consistency.

 A color can be applied by using the left shifting operator (`<<`) with an instance of a color class against an instance of the [`std::ostream`](https://cplusplus.com/reference/ostream/ostream) class.
 To be removed, you must apply an instance of the [`XColor`](#xcolor-class) class constructed with the ANSI code [`XColorCode::Default`](#xcolorcode-enum-class) in the layer where the color has been applied.

 Colors are not applied if the standard output and error streams are being redirected or piped.
 Using a hex or RGB colors require the terminal to have truecolor support.

-The following example shows an example that outputs the demo of three colors using different formats.
-Some colors are part of the [Flamerial](https://github.com/skippyr/flamerial) theme.
+The following example outputs the demo of three colors using different formats.
+Some colors are part of the [Flamerial](https://github.com/skippyr/flamerial) theme:

 ```cpp
 #include <iomanip>